-On 4 June 2009, NOVATEK issued Russian rouble denominated promissory notes for the aggregated amount of RR 9,219 million (being the equivalent of USD 300 million at an agreed rate of RR 30.73).
+On 4 June 2009, NOVATEK issued Russian rouble denominated promissory notes for the aggregated amount of RR 9,219 million (being the equivalent of USD 300 million at an agreed exchange rate of RR 30.73 to 1.00 USD).
 All notes bore an interest of 14.0 percent per annum and were payable on demand but not earlier than 1 February 2010.
 On 8 June 2009, the Group repaid RR 320 million of promissory notes ahead of schedule, and re-issued promissory notes for the remaining amount of RR 8,899 million at 13.9 percent per annum payable under the same maturity terms.
-The nominal (carrying) value of promissory notes approximates their fair value.
+In September 2009, the Group fully repaid the promissory notes ahead of the maturity schedule in agreement with the holder of the notes.